 Making the Best 3 Bean Salad Recipe

-I’ll be honest, if you want the absolute very best-tasting 3 bean salad recipe then you’ll want to start with dried beans rather than canned.
+Want the absolute very best-tasting 3 bean salad recipe?
+Then you’ll want to start with dried beans rather than canned.
 But I’ll be honest again, I don’t do that.
 I use canned beans.

 Consider the Time Factor